wineasio/wineasio/README.md

 #### [Number of inputs] & [Number of outputs]
 These two settings control the number of jack ports that WineASIO will try to open.
 Defaults are 16 in and 16 out.
-Environment variables are WINEASIO_NUMBER_INPUTS and WINEASIO_NUMBER_OUTPUTS.
+Environment variables are `WINEASIO_NUMBER_INPUTS` and `WINEASIO_NUMBER_OUTPUTS`.

 #### [Autostart server]

 Defaults to off (0), setting it to 1 enables WineASIO to launch the jack server.
 See the jack documentation for further details.
-The environment variable is WINEASIO_AUTOSTART_SERVER, and it can be set to on or off.
+The environment variable is `WINEASIO_AUTOSTART_SERVER`, and it can be set to on or off.

 #### [Connect to hardware]
 Defaults to on (1), makes WineASIO try to connect the ASIO channels to the physical I/O ports on your hardware.
 Setting it to 0 disables it.
-The environment variable is WINEASIO_CONNECT_TO_HARDWARE, and it can be set to on or off.
+The environment variable is `WINEASIO_CONNECT_TO_HARDWARE`, and it can be set to on or off.

 #### [Fixed buffersize]
 Defaults to on (1) which means the buffer size is controlled by jack and WineASIO has no say in the matter.
 When set to 0, an ASIO app will be able to change the jack buffer size when calling CreateBuffers().
-The environment variable is WINEASIO_FIXED_BUFFERSIZE and it can be set to on or off.
+The environment variable is `WINEASIO_FIXED_BUFFERSIZE` and it can be set to on or off.

 #### [Preferred buffersize]
-Defaults to 1024, and is one of the sizes returned by GetBufferSize(), see the ASIO documentation for details.
+Defaults to 1024, and is one of the sizes returned by `GetBufferSize()`, see the ASIO documentation for details.
 Must be a power of 2.

 The other values returned by the driver are hardcoded in the source,
-see ASIO_MINIMUM_BUFFERSIZE which is set at 16, and ASIO_MAXIMUM_BUFFERSIZE which is set to 8192.
+see `ASIO_MINIMUM_BUFFERSIZE` which is set at 16, and `ASIO_MAXIMUM_BUFFERSIZE` which is set to 8192.
-The environment variable is WINEASIO_PREFERRED_BUFFERSIZE.
+The environment variable is `WINEASIO_PREFERRED_BUFFERSIZE`.

-Be careful, if you set a size that isn't supported by the backend, the jack server will most likely shut down, might be a good idea to change ASIO_MINIMUM_BUFFERSIZE and ASIO_MAXIMUM_BUFFERSIZE to values you know work on your system before building.
+Be careful, if you set a size that isn't supported by the backend, the jack server will most likely shut down, might be a good idea to change `ASIO_MINIMUM_BUFFERSIZE` and `ASIO_MAXIMUM_BUFFERSIZE` to values you know work on your system before building.

-In addition there is a WINEASIO_CLIENT_NAME environment variable, that overrides the JACK client name derrived from the program name.
+In addition there is a `WINEASIO_CLIENT_NAME` environment variable, that overrides the JACK client name derrived from the program name.

-## CHANGE LOG
+### CHANGE LOG

 #### 0.10.0
 * 08-FEB-2020: Fix code to work with latest Wine